 Objective: To offer additional courses to student's taking courses from the Fort Irwin campus.

-Progress: this was not funded
+Progress: this was not funded so a BAP was not submitted again

-Goal 4: Provide a high quality lab school environment for young children that support a quality education.
-Objective: To partner with San Bernardino County Superintendent of Schools - State Preschool (SBCSS) Progress: this has been tabled but continues to be a need for the department.
+Goal 4: Provide a high-quality lab school environment for young children that support a quality education.

+Objective: To partner with San Bernardino County Superintendent of Schools - State Preschool (SBCSS)

+Progress: this has been tabled but continues to be a need for the department.